spryker/docker-sdk/docs/06-configuring-services.md

 2. **Stop Jenkins**: Before proceeding with the migration, stop all Jenkins jobs and the Jenkins service to prevent any message processing during the upgrade:

-3. **Apply infrastructure changes**: Apply the necessary infrastructure configuration changes to update the RabbitMQ service to the new version.
+3. **Apply changes**: Apply the necessary configuration changes to update the RabbitMQ service to the new version.

 4. **Restart Jenkins**: Once the migration is complete and verified, restart the Jenkins service.